Why Jan Kriel?

 Language development (comprehension and / or verbal expression, reading, spelling and / or written language)

 Inability to maintain concentration and to complete tasks due to a short attention span and / or hyperactivity

 Specific learning needs that could not be addressed adequately in mainstream education

 Sensory constrictions (visual or auditory) that can be addressed by the correct pair glasses or appropriate hearing aid / device

 Medical or physical conditions that include epilepsy and physical disability

-At Jan Kriel School tuition is offered from pre-school up to grade 12 according to the National Curriculum.
+At Jan Kriel School tuition is offered from Grade R to Grade 12 according to the National Curriculum.
 Individual learning programmes as well as smaller class groups are conducive to our team approach and remedial outlook.